Ultikynnys/UltiBake/README.md

 > A profile contains a **Texture Set**, which contains **Texture Units**.
 These are used to define a single texture to be baked using **Bake Types**.

-> To the right of the image name is a suffix which is dynamically generated.
+> To the right of the image name is a suffix that is dynamically generated.
 You can change the suffix letters in the settings or even remove them.

-> The suffix can be disabled from the addon parameters by unticking **Auto Suffix**
+> The suffix can be disabled from the addon parameters by unticking **Auto Suffix**.

-> Having **multiple Texture Units** result in the Bake set **baking multiple textures** at once.
+> Having **multiple Texture Units** results in the Bake Set **baking multiple textures** at once.

 ![alt text](image-16.png)

 ## Bake Types

-> With **Bake Types** we can define what is baked from the materials that are applied to the objects in the **Bake Units**.
-The **Materials must utilize the Principled BSDF node** and any material which is not using this node will have to be manually converted to utilize it. **The Bake Types reflect the inputs of the Principled BSDF node** except for a few special types which are unique to the Addon.
+> With **Bake Types**, we can define what is baked from the materials that are applied to the objects in the **Bake Units**.
+The **materials must utilize the Principled BSDF node**, and any material that is not using this node will have to be manually converted to utilize it. **The Bake Types reflect the inputs of the Principled BSDF node** except for a few special types that are unique to the addon.

 ![alt text](image-15.png)

 > Each **Bake Type** has a channel selector.
-Note that you can select multiple channels for a Bake Type with shift+left click
+Note that you can select multiple channels for a Bake Type with Shift + left-click.

 ![alt text](image.png)

-## Special Bake types
+## Special Bake Types

-> **Bake Types** that are not specified on the Principled BSDF node are called **Special Bake types** These generate nodes automatically during the bake which result in the desired bake.
+> **Bake Types** that are not specified on the Principled BSDF node are called **Special Bake Types**.
+These generate nodes automatically during the bake, which result in the desired bake.

 ![alt text](image-17.png)

 ### Normalized Position

-> This is equivalent to the **Position Bake** from substance painter using bbox as the normalization type.
+> This is equivalent to the **Position Bake** from Substance Painter using bbox as the normalization type.

 ![alt text](blender_cKEJC3AEkB.webp)

-> Since the axis changes depending on the platform, we have to configure the right one depending on the platform.
+> Since the axis changes depending on the platform, we have to configure the correct one depending on the platform.

 ![alt text](image-22.webp)
 ![alt text](Untitled-1.webp)

 > The resulting baked texture looks like the following.
-Each axis containing a 0 to 1 gradient using the mesh bounding box.
+Each axis contains a 0 to 1 gradient using the mesh bounding box.

 ![alt text](gg.webp)

 ### Smoothness

-> Basically the inverse of roughness
+> Basically the inverse of roughness.

 ![alt text](blender_IEwHCECQ4m.webp)
 ![alt text](blender_jIAnGk8162.webp)

 ### Curvature

-> The **pointyness** of the mesh curvature. **Mesh density** has great effect on this bake type.
+> The **pointiness** of the mesh curvature. **Mesh density** has a great effect on this bake type.

 ![alt text](image-23.webp)

-### Glossy map
+### Glossy Map

-> The **surface reflection** of the mesh. **Roughness** has great effect on this bake type.
+> The **surface reflection** of the mesh. **Roughness** has a great effect on this bake type.

 ![alt text](image-24.webp)

-#### Light map
+#### Light Map

-> The surface **brightness** and **color** from light sources
+> The surface **brightness** and **color** from light sources.

 ![alt text](image-25.webp)

 ### ColorID

-> Using the user defined colors from the bake unit, we can color each bake unit to have a unique color.
+> Using the user-defined colors from the bake unit, we can color each bake unit to have a unique color.

 ![alt text](image-26.webp)

 ### Ambient Occlusion

 > Distance calculation to the closest mesh.

 ![alt text](image-27.webp)
 ![alt text](image-28.webp)

 ### Thickness
-> Taken from substance painter, it's basically AO, but the rays are casted inside the mesh instead of outside.
+> Taken from Substance Painter, it's basically AO, but the rays are cast inside the mesh instead of outside.

 ![alt text](image-2.png)

-### Normal map
+### Normal Map

-> Baking normal maps is a very useful technique, either by defining a **high object** or by using a **multi resolution modifier** we can bake high detail surface imperfections to a texture.
+> Baking normal maps is a very useful technique.
+Either by defining a **high object** or by using a **multi-resolution modifier**, we can bake high-detail surface imperfections to a texture.

 ![alt text](image-29.webp)

 ### World Space Normal

-> Same as normal map, but it's in World space.
+> Same as a normal map, but it's in world space.

 ![alt text](image-3.png)

 ## Finalize

-> **The last part in the pipeline** Once the bake is complete.
-With a single click you can create a copies of your **Bake Set** objects which now utilize only the baked textures.
-Great for ensuring consistency and also as a bonus makes your objects ready for exporting.
+> **The last part in the pipeline** once the bake is complete.
+With a single click, you can create copies of your **Bake Set** objects that now utilize only the baked textures.
+This is great for ensuring consistency and also makes your objects ready for exporting.

 ![alt text](blender_bSQVfeDZ6o.webp)

 ## Decals

 > All Bake Units contain a single collection slot reserved for any decals.

-> The Objects in this collection should be Curve Objects, Font Objects or Mesh objects
+> The objects in this collection should be Curve Objects, Font Objects, or Mesh Objects.

 ![alt text](image-20.png)

-> Decals can be baked in two projection modes specified by the > _PROJ suffix on the decal object, if the projected decal doesn't work then try this.
+> Decals can be baked in two projection modes specified by the > _PROJ suffix on the decal object.
+If the projected decal doesn't work, try this.

 ![alt text](blender_mgCotKDYXm.webp)

-> The > _PROJ  suffix should not be used with text objects
+> The > _PROJ suffix should not be used with text objects.

 ![alt text](blender_THMwXlMG2K.webp)

 ## Parameters

-> There are various controls in the addon parameters, which need explaining.
+> There are various controls in the addon parameters that need explaining.

 ![alt text](image-18.png)

-* **Force Color Space** - a toggle which will give you an option to set the colorspace of a baked texture, manually setting this is rarely required since its automatically determined from the **Bake Types**.
-In certain situations you may need to control this explicitly
+* **Force Color Space** - A toggle that gives you the option to set the color space of a baked texture.
+Manually setting this is rarely required since it's automatically determined from the **Bake Types**.
+In certain situations, you may need to control this explicitly.

 ![alt text](blender_7L9BT6yH08.webp)

-* **Toggle Console** - Whenever you bake something on Windows, a console will open up which has a visual progress bar and the option to cancel the bake with E+Ctrl
+* **Toggle Console** - Whenever you bake something on Windows, a console will open up which has a visual progress bar and the option to cancel the bake with E+Ctrl.

-> yes it's reversed(does not currently work on non-Windows machines)
+> Yes, it's reversed (does not currently work on non-Windows machines).

-* **Auto Suffix** - Generates the suffix for the texturename from the baketypes
+* **Auto Suffix** - Generates the suffix for the texture name from the bake types.

 ![alt text](blender_yslJiXpimY.webp)

-> You can also manually define the suffixes from the first panel
+> You can also manually define the suffixes from the first panel.

 ![alt text](blender_zljkGzEKJX.webp)

-* **Ignore Shape Keys** - When baking objects which utilize shape keys, you might not want to bake the distorted mesh if it is affected by stuff like AO or Decals.
+* **Ignore Shape Keys** - When baking objects that utilize shape keys, you might not want to bake the distorted mesh if it is affected by things like AO or Decals.

 ![alt text](blender_WfgK9RwSqA.webp)

-* **Global File Format** - Specify the texture format on a **Bake Set** basis or you can use the same file format for all **Bake Sets**.
+* **Global File Format** - Specify the texture format on a **Bake Set** basis or use the same file format for all **Bake Sets**.

 ![alt text](blender_w0jE3LHiEI.webp)

-* **Decal Subdivision** - Decals are shrinkwraped around the **Low** object, this ensures that the shrinkwrapping works correctly.
-Some meshes require more subdiv, which can be increased on the value to the right of this tickbox.
+* **Decal Subdivision** - Decals are shrink-wrapped around the **Low** object.
+This ensures that the shrink-wrapping works correctly.
+Some meshes require more subdivisions, which can be increased using the value to the right of this tickbox.

 ![alt text](blender_X8PDx9mE0N.webp)

 * **Use Global Decal Margin** - Just like with the margin for baking, you can specify how much margin the **Decals** have when they are baked to the UV islands on the Low object.

-* **Decal Stack Height** - This is the height at which the **Decals** are shrinkwrapped to the surface of the low object, depending on the mesh resolution of the decal, this should.
+* **Decal Stack Height** - This is the height at which the **Decals** are shrink-wrapped to the surface of the Low object.
+Depending on the mesh resolution of the decal, this should be adjusted accordingly.

-* **Alpha Sensitivity** - Multiply all alpha channels by this value.
+* **Alpha Sensitivity** - Multiplies all alpha channels by this value.
 Ideal for crisper edges when using decals.
-You can also manually do it in the material, but this is more convenient.
+You can also manually adjust this in the material, but this is more convenient.

 ### Support

-> If you find yourself stuck or if something isn't working as you intended, ask about it in the [discord channel](https://discord.gg/RvT8jKRevG)
+> If you find yourself stuck or if something isn't working as you intended, ask about it in the [Discord channel](https://discord.gg/RvT8jKRevG).